 top of page

-Bright, buttery, lemony, and totally doable in 20 minutes.
+Bright, buttery, lemony—and on the table in about 20 minutes.

 Cacio e Pepe pasta with lemon and parsley served on a white plate — a light and summery Italian dish.

-• 8 oz pasta (tagliatelle or any long noodle)
+• 8 oz long pasta (tagliatelle, spaghetti, or linguine)

 • 1–1½ tsp freshly cracked black pepper